osamuaoki/bss/README.md

 If "DEST_PATH" is a remote path such as "[USER@]HOST:DEST_PATH", then

-* "rsync -aHxSz --delete --mkpath"
+* rsync -aHxSz --delete --mkpath --filter="- .bss.d/"

 is used to limit privilege and to save the network load.
 Also, this allows "bss copy" to use the SSH-key stored by the user's home directory under "\~/.ssh/".

-For "bss gather BASE", this is a wrapper for "rsync -arHS --files-from=..." command to gather files and directories recursively using 4 configuration files found in the BASE directory (or more precisely in the "$FS_BASE" directory).
+For "bss gather PATH", files and directories are gathered recursively using 4 configuration files found in the PATH directory (or more precisely in the "$FS_BASE" directory).
-If any of these configuration files are missing, corresponding gather actions are skipped without error.
-These configuration files must specify the exact list of files or directories.
-These lists should be sorted.
-No globbing nor comment allowed in them.
-Even when any of the listed files are missing on the system, "bss" only emits logging messages but exits as success.

   * ".gather.dir.absrc" and ".gather.dir.relrc" gather files to the
-    ".gather.dir" directory in the BASE directory.
+    ".gather.dir" directory in the $FS_BASE directory.
   * ".gather.gpg.absrc" and ".gather.gpg.relrc" gather files to the
-    ".gather.tar.gpg" encrypted archive in the BASE directory.
+    ".gather.tar.gpg" encrypted archive in the $FS_BASE directory.
   * ".gather.dir.absrc" and ".gather.gpg.absrc" are for "/" directory
     as the source.
   * ".gather.dir.relrc" and ".gather.gpg.relrc" use the home
     directory as the source.

+This "bss gather" is essentially a wrapper for

+* rsync -aHS --delete-excluded --mkpath --filter="- .bss.d/" --filter=". .gather.*.*rc"

+Unlike "bss copy", the recursive scope of "bss gather" is not limited within filesystem volume nor subvolume.
+The configuration files ".gather.*.*rc" follow "FILTER RULES" in rsync(1) manpage.
+If any of these are missing, corresponding gather actions are skipped without error.
+Even when error is encountered, "bss gather" only emits logging messages and exits as success.
+The use of "--delete-excluded" option for "rsync" is the intentional choice.

 "bss zap" always operates on the current working directory as "PATH".
 Thus the first argument is not "PATH" but one of following action specifies: